AnubisQuantumCipher/anubis-spark/README.md

 # Creates: document.pdf.anubis
 # Encrypts with streaming AEAD (64 MB chunks)
 # Works for files from KB to multi-GB

+> IMPORTANT: Two-Kill Defense requires an ENCRYPTED identity (ANUBISK2 or ANUBISK3).
+Using a plaintext identity disables Layer 1 (passphrase keystore) and weakens defense in depth.

 ```

 #### Decrypt File